 The colour look-up table (clut) is exported to a plain portable pixmap (PPM) file, which is an ASCII file starting with "P3 1 n 255 ", where n is the number of colours, followed by a list of RGB coordinates of the colours as integers in the range 0–255 with a space or newline between the values.
 I don't use perfectly white, because that may become transparent later on.

 Now the image can be produced.
 The data is stored in input.pgm, the clut in clut.ppm and the image should be output.png.
 If none of the 3 reserved values are used, then the command is:

 The SRON style for presentations has a dark grey background.
 I have produced a design template for PowerPoint 2003 or earlier and a theme for PowerPoint 2007 or later with a palette including the regular colours white (for titles), light yellow (for normal text) and orange (for stressed text), but also three extra colours that are suitable for use with beamers: the light blue of the footer and shades of green and red that work well.

 The current official style of SRON reports, technotes, etc. can also be achieved in LaTeX and pdfLaTeX.
-Two or three files are needed:this.
+Two files are needed:this.
 Under Debian, you may need to execute first (once) the command "sudo apt-get install texlive-fonts-extra".